383Project/engineering-code-of-conduct/lifecycle/support/infrastructure-creation-policy.md

 4. Logging of Change:
    - After the change has been completed a change log entry must be added to the Infrastructure Change Log Google form to document the change for the fiance team to review.

-## Non-Compliance and Consequences

-Non-compliance with this Infrastructure Creation & Modification Policy may result in inconsistent, insecure,